 Problem Possible Cause Corrective Action The machine does not drive.
 The bypass valves are open.
 Close the tow valves.
 The traction belts are worn, loose, or broken.
 Contact an Authorized Service Dealer.
-3. The traction belts are off the pulleys.
+3. The traction belts are off the pulleys.4.
+The transmission has failed.
+3. Contact an Authorized Service Dealer.4.
 Contact an Authorized Service Dealer.
-4. The transmission has failed.
-Contact an Authorized Service Dealer.
 The machine vibrates abnormally.
 The cutting blade(s) is/are bent or unbalanced.
 Install new cutting blade(s).
-2. The blade mounting bolt is loose.
-2. Tighten the blade mounting bolt.
-3. The engine mounting bolts are loose.
+2. The blade mounting bolt is loose.3.
+The engine mounting bolts are loose.
+2. Tighten the blade mounting bolt.3.
 Tighten the engine mounting bolts.
-4. The engine pulley, idler pulley, or blade pulley is loose.
+The engine mounting botts are loose.
+The engine pulley, idler pulley, or blade pulley is loose.
 Tighten the appropriate pulley.
 5. The engine pulley is damaged.
 5. Contact an Authorized Service Dealer.
 6. The blade spindle is bent.
 6. Contact an Authorized Service Dealer.
 7. The motor mount is loose or worn.
 7. Contact an Authorized Service Dealer.
 The cutting height is uneven.
 1. The blade(s) is not sharp.
 1. Sharpen the blade(s).
 2. A cutting blade(s) is/are bent.
 2. Install a new cutting blade(s).
 3. The mower is not level.
 Level the mower from side-to-side and front-to-rear.
 An anti-scalp roller (if applicable) is not set correctly.
 Adjust the anti-scalp wheel height.
 The underside of the mower deck is dirty.
 Clean the underside of the mower deck.
 6. The tire pressure is incorrect.
 6. Adjust the tire pressure.
 7. A blade spindle is bent.
 7. Contact an Authorized Service Dealer.
 The blades do not rotate.
 1. The drive belt is worn, loose or broken.
 Install a new drive belt.
 2. The drive belt is off of the pulley.
 Install the drive belt and check the adjusting shafts and belt guides for the correct position.
 The power-takeoff (PTO) switch or PTO clutch is faulty.
 Contact an Authorized Service Dealer.
 The mower belt is worn, loose, or broken.
 Install a new mower belt.